ithzellperez/ToysNGames/README.md

 ## Run instructions

-1. Localhost port is set as 50114 on both ToysNGames.api and ToysNGames.app projects.
-If you want to change it, please update both projects.
+1. Web API port is 60000 on both ToysNGames.api and ToysNGames.app projects.
+If you want to change it, please update both projects.<br />
-In ToysNGames.api, go to Properties -> Debugging -> Application URL.
-Modify URL with the new port.
+In ToysNGames.api, go to Properties folder -> launchSettings.json and modify applicationUrl with the new port.<br />
-In ToysNGames.app, go to folder src -> app -> shared -> product-service.ts.
-Change PRODUCT_API_SERVICE const with the new port.
+In ToysNGames.app, go to src folder -> app -> shared -> product-service.ts.
+Change PRODUCT_API_SERVICE const with the new port.<br />
 2. Run ToysNGames.api
 3. Run ToysNGames.app